Nelson-Jnrnd/API_L5/README.md

 The reason why we need the reverse proxy to have our static server request data from our express server is the Same-Origin Policy.
 It states that a script is only allowed to access data from web pages with the same origin.
 Simply by looking at the ajax request we can see that the reverse proxy allows us to circumvent this policy as the paths are relative.

-# Step 5 and additional steps 1 and 3: dynamic reverse proxy with automatic node detection and round-robin load balancing
+# Additional steps 1 and 3: dynamic reverse proxy with automatic node detection and round-robin load balancing

 Thanks to this step, the reverse proxy now automatically detects when new HTTP servers appear and disappear from the infrastructure, and distributes requests between the running servers.